jaspergeer/Colony/README.md

 ### Prerequisites
 Java 14 or higher
 ### Installing
-Navigate to the root directory and run
+Navigate to the root directory and run:
 ```
 gradlew jpackage
 ```